Research Profile

 Teaching Interests

-I teach modules on aspects of Irish and British history during the long nineteenth century, including courses on Ireland and Empire, the Great Famine, the British Empire, Historiography, and a dissertation seminar on the relationship between land and nationalism.
+I teach modules on aspects of Irish and British history during the long nineteenth century across all undergraduate and postgraduate levels, including courses on Ireland and Empire, the Great Famine, the British Empire, Historiography, and a dissertation seminar on the relationship between land and nationalism.

 I am the module organiser or co-organiser for: